EOP-OMB/federal-program-inventory/website/_program/TC.127.md

 authorizations: []
 beneficiary_types: []
 categories:
-- Tax Expenditures - Health
+- Tax Expenditures - Education, Training, Employment, and Social Services
 cfda: TC.127
 fiscal_year: '2022'
 grants_url: null
 is_subpart_f: null
 layout: program
-objective: Under the baseline tax system, all compensation, including dedicated payments and in-kind benefits, should be included in taxable income.
-In contrast, under current law, employer-paid health insurance premiums and other medical expenses (including long-term care or Health Reimbursement Accounts) are not included in employee gross income even though they are deducted as a business expense by the employee.
+objective: Under the baseline tax system, all compensation, including dedicated payments and in-kind benefits, would be included in taxable income.
+Dedicated payments and in-kind benefits represent accretions to wealth that do not differ materially from cash wages.
+In contrast, the Tax Code allows an exclusion from a clergyman’s taxable income for the value of the clergyman’s housing allowance or the rental value of the clergyman’s parsonage.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":970000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":959000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":1160000000.0}]'
 outlays: null
 permalink: /program/TC.127.html
 popular_name: ''